Church Development Team

 Randy Anderson serves as the Associate Director of Church Development and Associate District Superintendent for the Southwest District.
 He has been an ordained Elder in the Indiana Conference of the United Methodist Church since 1985.
 During his tenure, Randy pastored in local churches until 2016 when he was appointed to the Conference staff.
 Randy works directly with the Church Development team, primarily focusing on redevelopment of smaller congregations.
 Randy and his wife Julie have 4 adult sons, a daughter by marriage, and two wonderful grandchildren (a boy and girl) who light up his world.
 Randy loves to travel, fish, and watch sports with his boys.

 Ed Fenstermacher is a lifelong United Methodist layman who has served as Associate Director of Church Development for the former North Indiana Conference and Indiana Conference since 1995.
 Ed lives with his wife, Marlene, in Fort Wayne and is an active member of Covenant United Methodist Church.
 In his position with the Conference, he leads Church Development’s Multiplication Team, which focuses on helping churches start new faith communities and Fresh Expressions.
-He also provides staff support for the North, Northeast, and East districts.
 Over the years, Ed has been a delegate to many General Conference and Jurisdictional Conference sessions.
 He presently serves on the Discipleship Resources board of directors (a General Church agency), and he chairs the board of directors of the Upper Room Ministries.
 Ed is also an ICF-certified coach and has a passion for helping leaders and churches reach their fullest potential for fruitful ministry.
 His greatest passion, however, is serving Christ and helping develop a multiplication movement within the UM churches of Indiana.
 Ed is active in his local neighborhood association and co-chairs his church’s Mission & Outreach Team.
 He enjoys playing racquetball, reading, working crosswords, gardening, and water and cross-country skiing.
 He and Marlene, a diaconal minister, have three adult sons and live in a 120-year-old home that they’ve renovated near downtown Fort Wayne.

 Brenda Gross joined the Indiana Conference Office as a Conference Assistant on January 4, 2010.
 She has almost 40 years of administrative experience gained from working in many different fields, ranging from airline maintenance to advertising.
 Currently, she assists the Church Development Team and deals mostly with the IMPACT and ADAPT programs.
 She is a graduate of the Krannert School of Management at Purdue University and is an avid Boilermaker sports fan.
 Her husband, Abbey, works for Indiana Farm Bureau Insurance as a field underwriter.
 They have two adult children, Amanda, a Physical Therapist, and Jackie, an attorney.
 She is a member of Chapel Hill United Methodist Church in Indianapolis.